Freaky Tales (film): "Born to Mack"

-Clint (Pedro Pascal) attempts to end his life of crime.
+Clint attempts to end his life of crime.
 Someone from his criminal past, seeking revenge on him, accidentally kills Clint's pregnant wife.
 With a renewed determination to end his involvement in the underworld, Clint finds the criminal organization he works for is unwilling to let him go, insisting that he pull a job connected to an upcoming basketball game.
 Believing that his entire family is dead and that he has nothing more to lose, he defies the criminal gang that are trying to use him.
 Clint is picked up by the police; while at the police station, he learns that his baby survived the attack on his wife.
-The police ask Clint to identify the man who shot his wife, which he emphatically refuses to do.
+The police ask Clint to identify the man who shot his wife, which he emphatically refuses to do as he had killed that man's father on a previous job.

 "The Legend of Sleepy Floyd"

 While Sleepy Floyd is playing a record-setting game with the Golden State Warriors, his house is robbed, his family attacked and his girlfriend is murdered by the Nazi gang leader Travis.
 Floyd is given a tip about the identity of the Nazis by the punks, who have overheard a conversation between Clint and another criminal.
 Floyd takes revenge on them with his supernatural martial arts skills.
 The gang ringleader, the policeman who earlier sexually harassed Barbie and Entice, also turns out to be “The Guy” who Clint has been working for.
 In an attempt to keep Clint working for him, The Guy has kidnapped Clint and his newborn baby.
-The Guy’s head is exploded by Floyd's mind powers as Floyd meditates.
+The Guy's head is exploded by Floyd's mind powers as Floyd meditates.
 Clint then frees himself from captivity amid the carnage.
 At the end, Floyd is seen in an advertisement for a meditation class.
 He issues a stern warning to Nazis, and is joined by the punks, the members of Danger Zone, and other characters from throughout the movie.